kyma-project/istio/docs/user/troubleshooting/03-65-403-if-host-header-contains-port.md

 ## Solution

-[RFC 9110](https://datatracker.ietf.org/doc/html/rfc9110#section-4.2.3) and [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986#section-3.2.3) documents define that HTTP clients should remove port if it is a default port for a given protocol.
+The [RFC 9110](https://datatracker.ietf.org/doc/html/rfc9110#section-4.2.3) and [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986#section-3.2.3) documents define that HTTP clients should remove the port if it is the default port for a given protocol.
 So the general recommendation is to fix the client implementation.

-If above is not possible then the workaround is to adapt the AuthorizationPolicy to contain also the port number.
+If this solution cannot be implemented, the workaround is to modify the AuthorizationPolicy to also include the port number.

 ```yaml
 apiVersion: security.istio.io/v1